 We are committed to communicating with you about your loved one’s status.
 With the patient’s permission, one designated family member will be called with updates, at least once per day, after the physician rounds.

-In the exceptions outlined below, one visitor may be allowed where it is necessary to have a family sitter or caretaker present:
+In the exceptions outlined below, one caregiver may be allowed where it is necessary to have a family sitter or caregiver present:

 - Where the patient is undergoing a critical life-threatening procedure